iTwin/bis-schemas/Domains/Grids/grids.remarks.md

 <u>Geometry Use:</u>

-1. Open [Path](https://www.itwinjs.org/reference/geometry-core/curve/path/) with a single curve.
+1. Open [Path](https://www.itwinjs.org/reference/geometry-core/curve/path/) with a single [ICurvePrimitive](https://www.itwinjs.org/reference/core-geometry/curve/curveprimitive/).
 2. Local Coordinates : origin at the start of the curve, aligned to create a `GridSurface` when available.

 ### GridLine